Poll: A Year After Parkland, Urgency For New Gun Restrictions Declines

 Still, a solid majority — 59 percent — say their first reaction when hearing about mass shootings is that the country needs stricter gun laws.
 Only a quarter say their first thought is that more people need to carry a gun.

 And 53 percent of Americans are concerned that a mass shooting could happen at a school in their community.
-By a 63-to-43 percent margin, women are far more concerned than men about that possibility.
+Women are far more concerned than men (63 percent versus 43 percent) about that possibility.

 "Not surprisingly, the results show that the outcry against gun violence has lessened from what it was immediately following the shooting at Parkland," said Lee Miringoff, director of the Marist College Institute for Public Opinion.
 "Yet, there is a strong consensus that gun violence is a serious problem and action needs to be taken."